ericlin1230/Image-Repository/README.md

 Shopify Developer Intern Challenge for Back End Internship during Summer 2021.

-The Image Repository allows user to upload and
+The Image Repository allows user to upload and showcase their images, they also have the choice to list it up for sale for other useres.
+Each user starts out with 10,000 credits and can use to trade images from other users.
+The user can also upload their personal images that can be traded or displayed.

 For any inquiries please contact erichungyu.lin@mail.utoronto.ca